joshuanario/pepepages/public/perf_eng.md

 # Database Tuning

-Invest in hiring a database administrators (DBA).
-Database performance tuning ideally should involve DBAs.
-Database technologies requiree unique technical expertise that an average application developer do not possess.
+Invest in hiring a database administrator (DBA).
+Database performance tuning ideally should involve a DBA.
+Database technologies require unique technical expertise that an average application developer do not possess.
 Also invest in database performance monitors and profilers.
 Database servers (and also any data persistence technology) typically face the most latencies in execution times due to read/write operations to the disks.
-Web server typically have the process spin up and hydrate the binaries into RAM for faster response times, but databases (or any datastore) would require additional computer workloads in reading/writing to the disk.
+Web servers typically have the computer process spin up and hydrate the binaries into RAM for faster response times, but databases (or any datastore) would require additional computer workloads in reading/writing to the disk.
 Once a DBA is on board, common performance objectives are:
--  Execution plan optimization (Reduce execution times of most commonly used laggy queries, etc.)
+-  Execution plan optimization (Reduce execution times of most commonly used laggy queries, for example.)
 -  Capacity planning (Will doubling the volume of the data in the database lower the success rate of the whole computer system?)
 -  Soak test (Is the database server going to OOM, or have its CPU over-utilized?)